Charmed (2018 TV series): Filming

-Charmed is filmed in Vancouver, Canada, where several other CW shows are filmed.
+Charmed is filmed in Vancouver, British Columbia, where several other CW shows are filmed.
 Interior scenes for the show are filmed at the Whites Ironwood Studios in Vancouver.
 The historical J. E. Phillips House, located at 323 Queens Avenue in New Westminster, is used as the exterior for the show's fictional Vera Manor.
 It pays homage to the original Charmed's Halliwell Manor, in that it is a similar-looking red Victorian house.
 The exterior scenes used for Hilltowne University during the first season were filmed at the University of British Columbia's Point Grey Campus.
 The pilot episode was filmed from March 19 to April 7, 2018.
 After the pilot was picked up and Charmed was ordered to series, filming for the remainder of the first season resumed on August 13, 2018, and ended on April 26, 2019.

 The second season began filming on July 24, 2019, and was expected to end on April 16, 2020.
 However, production was shut down early on March 12, 2020, due to the COVID-19 pandemic, with only 19 of the ordered 22 episodes completed.
 The nineteenth episode ended up becoming the second-season finale, with the remaining three episodes filmed as part of the third season when production resumed, as the showrunners wanted to wrap up the storylines as they initially planned.
 Filming for the third season began on September 30, 2020, under strict COVID-19 protocols and concluded on May 22, 2021.
 The scenes used as Seattle State College during the third season were filmed at the Emily Carr University of Art and Design.
 The fourth season began filming on October 14, 2021, and concluded on April 13, 2022.